sejori/peko/README.md

 <h2 id="request-handling">Request handling</h2>

-Each route must have a `handler` function that generates a [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response/Response).
-Routes can also `middleware`.
+Each route must have a `handler` function that returns/resolves to a [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response/Response) and can optionally have `middleware` too.

 ### ctx: RequestContext